heritage-happenings/heritage-happenings.github.io/README.md

 # Heretics on the Marina

-An unofficial web presence for residents and friends of seniors in San Francisco - which may or may not include the peeps of the [Heritage on the Marina]( https://heritageonthemarina.org/ ) - a quite dazzling senior community in San Francisco, California.
+These web pages are an unofficial web presence for seniors and friends of seniors in San Francisco - which may or may not include the good peeps of the [Heritage on the Marina]( https://heritageonthemarina.org/ ) - a quite dazzling senior community in San Francisco, California.

 <img src=https://heretics-sf.github.io/images/heritage-front.jpg width=100% >

+Use the menu on the left to browse the contents of this site.

+The text below highlightys pages of possible interest

 ## [Scans of Julia Morgan's 1925 drawings]( https://heretics-sf.github.io/#scans/1925-heritage-drawings-morgan/README.md )